 After becoming a Home Energy Score Assessor, there are certain standards you are expected to meet to keep up your qualification and ensure services are high quality.

-- Quality Assurance.
+- - Quality Assurance.
 Five percent of homes scored must be re-scored by a quality assurance provider.
 Re-scored homes should be randomly selected and if data entry errors are detected, Assessors are expected to take action to correct these errors for future assessments.
+Additionally, if you use a remote quality assurance provider, your first five homes require re-scoring.